alibaba-damo-academy/self-supervised-anatomical-embedding-v2/README.md

 # assume all input image are in torchio "LPS+" direction which equals to "RAI" orientation in ITK-Snap.
 tools/demo.py
 ```
-- For SAM++, use:
+- For UAE-S, use:
 ```
-tools/demo_semantic.py # for SAM++ model with semantic branch and with naive single-point nearest neighbour (NN) matching or tools/demo_semantic_stable_points.py # for SAM++ with fixed-points based structural inference, slower but more accurate
+tools/demo_semantic.py # for UAE-S model with semantic branch and with naive single-point nearest neighbour (NN) matching or tools/demo_semantic_stable_points.py # for UAE-S with fixed-points based structural inference, slower but more accurate
 ```
-- For Cross-SAM, use:
+- For UAE-M, use:
 ```
 tools/demo_ct_mr.py  # for inter-modality matching between abdominal CT and MR
 ```